Ecuador Insurance

 The potential for these diseases does exist, but mostly in isolated, economically depressed areas of the Amazon and seacoast.
 Life expectancy in Ecuador is approximately the same as the United States.

 As in many countries, this country has a comprehensive publicly-funded health system and national health insurance.
-Free medical care (with an extensive system of hospitals and regional health clinics) is available to all residents regardless of income and without buying any type of medical insurance.
+Free medical care (with an extensive system of hospitals and regional health clinics) is available to all residents regardless of income and without buying any type of medical assurance.

 An extensive, proactive program of public health includes actions such as teams of nurses going door-to-door offering influenza vaccines to residents.